 “The Brexit Party’s posts were far more direct and emotionally charged, compelling supporters to save democracy, support Brexit, or help Britain avoid humiliation,” London-based 89Up said.

 Farage’s campaign was overwhelmingly negative and stuck to a handful of simple messages aimed largely at older Britons.
 It never tried to articulate a policy platform.
 And its Facebook posts were an average of 19 words.

 Change UK’s messaging was much more complex.
 It suggested that voting for the party would lead to a second referendum and the chance to overturn the country’s Brexit decision.
 Its Facebook posts were an average of 71 words.

-The age of hyperleadership
+The age of hyperleadership in populist parties

 There have always been demagogic leaders that dominate politics.
 But London-based academic Paolo Gerbaudo has identified a new breed of what he calls “hyperleadership.”

 In his book The Digital Party, Gerbaudo describes the sort of people who lead these parties — reactionary nationalists like Farage and Trump.
 But they also include people like Pablo Iglesias, the charismatic left-wing leader of Spain’s Podemos movement.